ymolists/website/src/routes/docs/command-line-interface.md

 To notify a `gp sync-await <name>` call (see previous chapter), you can call `gp sync-done <name>`.

-A common use case is the followig where we have three terminals:
+A common use case is the following where we have three terminals:

 - Terminal 1: A build process takes several minutes to complete.
 At the end, you call `gp sync-done build`.
 - Terminal 2: You use `gp sync-await build && npm run start-database` to wait for the build to complete before you start a database